You at 33 weeks pregnant

-- Your baby’s lungs are maturing, producing lots of surfactant to help your baby breathe after birth.
+- Your baby’s lungs are maturing, producing a lot of surfactant to help your baby breathe after birth.

-- Babies born now have a very good chance of survival, but are still premature.
+- Babies born now have a very good chance of survival, but they’re still premature.
 They’ll need to be looked after in a neonatal intensive care unit or special care nursery.